Image

 Finally, with the introduction of the Block 60 and Block 62 F-16 a new subtype was being used, F-16E (although the E had previously been reserved for the production version of the F-16XL, see below).
 The E models' key feature compared to the Block 50+/52+ is the dorsal fin that has a slightly curved top, when viewed from the side.
 There is a small inlet on the right side and small outlet on the left side.
 Furthermore, the F-16E has a fixed FLIR sensor in the nose, in front of the four narrow blade antennas.
 Like on the Block 50+/52+ the conformal fuel tanks are optional.

-The side view of this F-16E show you the curved top of the dorsal fin with intake at the side, and FLIR sensor on top of the nose. (photo: Konstantin von Wedelstaedt/WikiMedia)
+The side view of this F-16E shows you the curved top of the dorsal fin with intake at the side, and FLIR sensor on top of the nose. (photo: Konstantin von Wedelstaedt/WikiMedia)

 F-16F (Block 60, 62)

-Compared to the previous F-16D Block 50+ and Block 52+ the F-16F (Block 60 and Block 62) have a fixed FLIR sensor in the nose, in front of the four narrow blade antennas.
+Compared to the previous F-16D Block 50+ and Block 52+ the F-16F (Block 60 and Block 62) has a fixed FLIR sensor in the nose, in front of the four narrow blade antennas.
 Also, the long dorsal spine seems to be standard, as are the conformal fuel tanks.
-Finally, the additional left side outlet and right side inlet in the dorsal fin are present on the F-16F as well.
+Finally, the additional left side outlet and right side inlet on the dorsal fin are present on the F-16F as well, but placed more to the front than on the F-16E.

 F-16I Sufa